From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 .
 The blackbird is a symbol of a naive person.

-Habitational name for someone who lived in Obando in Extremadura, Spain.
+Habitational name for someone who came from Obando in Extremadura, Spain.

 .
 The name originally indicated a person who lived near such a tree.